chef-boneyard/chef-web-docs-2016/includes_delivery/includes_delivery_setup_workstation.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-Your workstation is expected to be a separate machine, or instance, from your provisioning node.
-However, if you are using your workstation as your provisioning node, then these configurations will already be present, except for the delivery CLI.
-You will need to install and configure that in the directory in which you will create projects, and make and submit changes.
-We recommend creating a "working" directory for each Organization that you intend to create, and, for each such directory, you will need to install and configure the delivery CLI, and install the delivery-cluster.
+.. note:: Workstations typically are separate machines, or instances, from the |chef delivery| provisioning node.
+However, if you are using your workstation as your provisioning node, then the configurations in this section are already present, except for the delivery CLI.
+You must install and configure that in the directory in which you will create projects.
+We recommend creating a `working` directory for each Organization that you intend to create, and, for each such directory, install and configure the delivery CLI.

 Setting up a workstation requires the following: